sergio-villafuertes/sergio-villafuertes/README.md

 # Hi there!
 I'm Sergio

-Third-year Computer Engineering student at Universidad Carlos III de Madrid (UC3M).
+I'm a third-year Computer Engineering student at Universidad Carlos III de Madrid (UC3M), passionate about software development and always eager to learn new technologies.

-I'm passionate about software engineering and enjoy building efficient and reliable software.
 Throughout my degree, I've worked on projects involving distributed systems, concurrent programming, databases and networking.

 ## 💻 Technologies